Document

 |

 FM Nirmala Sitharaman proposed the insertion of Section 194K in the Finance Act during the Budget 2020.
-This section includes a tax deduction on the amount paid on the units of mutual funds, without a limit, to any resident individual.
-Let’s discuss Section 194K in terms of:
+This section includes a tax deduction on the amount paid on the units of mutual funds, with a limit, to any resident individual.
+Let’s discuss Section 194K in detail.
+This resulted in the elimination of double taxation, which happened due to previous tax laws.
+Under the previous laws, tax on mutual fund payout was levied when the company distributed to the AMC(Asset Management Company) and when the AMC distributed the same to the unit holders.

 Different types of income from mutual fund units